Mathématique: Chapter 61

 “Okay, but they came that way from where?”

-“Because it sucked,” Coral replied, staring out into a bright sea of glare on glassware.
+“Because it sucked.”
+Coral stared into a bright sea of glare on glassware.
 “The culture is horrible.
 Medical school is like a factory for taking nice people and destroying all their best qualities.”

-“Perhaps not,” Rush agreed, “though I am curious what you’ll do with your native curiosity and strong urge to be of assistance.”
+“Perhaps not,” Rush agreed, “though I’m curious what you’ll do with your native curiosity and strong urge to be of assistance.”

 “I don’t have an ‘urge to be of assistance’.”
 The girl fair bristled with indignation.
 “I have an independent streak and I care about people.
 That’s totally different than having an ‘urge to be of assistance’.”

-Rush looked resolutely down at his hands, moving over the keyboard.
-He did his best not to appear even remotely amused.
+Rush looked resolutely down at his hands, and did his best not to appear (even remotely) amused.
 “Mmm hmm.”

-“Ah,” Rush said, moving through the Prelude.
+“Ah.”
+Rush moved fluidly through the Prelude.
 “My mistake.”

-Coral was quiet, all the way through the short piece.
+Coral was quiet, all the way through the end of the short piece.

 When he’d completed it, he rolled his aching shoulders and looked up at the nearest painting, which happened to be Monet’s Rouen Cathedral, fractured by artificial lines of gold lacquer.

 “Do you think they made it better?”
-Coral murmured, following the line of his gaze.
+Coral followed the line of his gaze.
 “Or did they just ruin it?”

-“Yeah,” Coral said, her voice cracking to a whisper, her eyes wet.
+“Yeah.”
+Coral’s voice cracked to a whisper, her eyes wet in the too-strong sun.
 “The painting.
 All those broken places.”

 “Hmm,” Coral wiped away a tear.
-“That sounds nice.
+“Sounds nice.
 But it’s hard to square with everything that can happen to the human body.
 The human mind.
 It’s all ruination.
 All day long.
 All life long.”

-Absently, Rush began the Bach again.
-“Certainly,” he said, broken chords coming slow under his words, “things, people, civilizations, cultures, concepts—give way.”
+Rush began the Bach again.
+“Certainly,” he agreed, broken chords coming slow under his words, “things, people, civilizations, cultures, concepts—give way.”

 “Give way,” Coral said hollowly.
 “Yeah.
 Being a doctor is just a whole life of endings.”